 - Indianapolis 500 Oldtimers Club Louis Meyer Award (1994)

 - Won Pikes Peak Hill Climb (1976)

 - Brother Roger Mears drove in the Indianapolis 500 two times.

-- Son Clint Mears drove in the Indy Light Series (2 wins).
+- Son Clint Mears drove in the Indy Lights series (2 wins).

-- Nephew Casey Mears drove on the Indy Lights Series (1 win) and twice entered the Indianapolis 500.
+- Nephew Casey Mears drove in the Indy Lights series (1 win) and twice entered the Indianapolis 500 (DNQ).
 He drove in NASCAR and won the 2007 Coca-Cola 600.

 Name: Hélio Alves de Castro Neves